Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 Please read our guide to see how you could claim compensation for a criminal injury.

-How much compensation do you get for leg amputation?
+How much compensation can you get for losing a limb?

 This very much depends on the specifics of your injury, including whether you lose one leg or both.
 Not to mention whether the amputation is above the knee or below it.
 And also for any considerations of special damages.